-Reference Level

-The reference level defines the absolute level of the amplitude on the top graticule in voltage or power.

-1. Press (Amplitude) > Ref Level[F1] and enter the reference level amplitude and unit.

-Range: $-120 dBm \sim 30 dBm$ Units: dBm, -dBm, W, V, dBV
+Reference Level Description The reference level defines the absolute level of the amplitude on the top graticule in voltage or power.
+Operation 1.
+Press Amplitude > Ref Level [F1] and enter the reference level amplitude and unit.
+Range: -120dBm ~ 30dBm Units: dBm, -dBm, W, V, dBV Resolution: 1dBm Display

-Resolution: 1dBm

-Attenuation

-The attenuation of the input signal level can be set to automatic (Auto) or manual (Man).
+Attenuation Description The attenuation of the input signal level can be set to automatic (Auto) or manual (Man).
 When the attenuation is set to Man, the input attenuator can be changed manually in 1dB steps.

-- 1. Press (Amplitude) > Attenuation[F2] and select Auto or Man. - 2.
-If Man was selected, enter the attenuation level and unit.
+Operation 1.
+Press Amplitude > Attenuation[F2] and select Auto or Man.
+2. If Man was selected, enter the attenuation level and unit.
+Range:0dBm ~ 50dBmUnits:dBmResolution:1dB Display Attenuation level Scale/Div Description Sets the logarithmic units for the vertical divisions when the scale is set to Log.
+Operation Press Amplitude > Scale/Div[F3] repeatedly to select the vertical division units.

-Range: $0dBm \sim 50dBm$

-Units: dBm Resolution: 1dB

-Attenuation level

-Scale/Div

-Sets the logarithmic units for the vertical divisions when the scale is set to Log.

-1. Press (Amplitude) > Scale/Div[F3] repeatedly to select the vertical division units.

 Unit Range: 10, 5, 2, 1

-1. Press $\binom{Amplitude}{}$ > More[F7] > $Scale\ Type[F2]$ and set the vertical scale to Log or Lin.
+Display Scale Note The Scale/Div function is only selectable when the scale is set to Log (logarithmic).
+Auto Scale Description The Auto Scale function will automatically set the Scale/Div, Reference level and Attenuation (if set to Auto) to best display the spectrum.
+Operation 1.
+Press Auto Scale[F4] to turn the Auto Scale function on.
+Note This function is applicable to both the linear and logarithmic scales.
+Scale Type Description Sets the vertical scale in linear or logarithmic units.
+By default the linear scale is set to volts and the logarithmic scale is set to dBm.
+Operation Press Amplitude > More[F7] > Scale Type[F2] and set the vertical scale to Log or Lin.

-If the unit scale is changed (i.e. $dBm \rightarrow volts$), the displayed vertical scale type will remain in the set linear or logarithmic setting.
+Note If the unit scale is changed (i.e. dBm \rightarrow volts), the displayed vertical scale type will remain in the set linear or logarithmic setting.
+View Scale Description The Scale function turns the vertical scale on/off.

-View Scale

-The Scale function turns the vertical scale on/off.
 The value of each graticule division is displayed with the same units that are used for the Ref Level settings.

-- 1. Press Amplitude > Scale[F5] to toggle the Scale on or off. - 2.
+Operation Press Amplitude > Scale[F5] to toggle the Scale on or off.
 Press Scale Pos.[F6] to toggle the position of the scale when on.

-Scale position: Left, Center, Right
+Scale position: Left, Center, Right Display Objection Objection Margitude Image: 1000/mit and 1000/